 The castle was once home to Queen Katherine Parr, the last and surviving wife of King Henry VIII.
 Henry himself, Anne Boleyn, Lady Jane Grey, Queen Elizabeth I and Richard III have all played a part in Sudeley’s story.
 King Charles I found refuge here during the Civil War, when his nephew Prince Rupert established headquarters at the Castle.
 Following its ‘slighting’ on Cromwell’s orders at the end of the Civil War, Sudeley lay neglected and derelict for nearly 200 years.

 King George III was amongst those sightseers who came to admire its romantic ruins.
 Then in 1837 Sudeley was rescued by the wealthy Worcester glove-makers, brothers John and William Dent, who began an ambitious restoration programme which was continued by their nephew, John Coucher Dent, when he inherited the castle in 1855.
 His wife, Emma Brocklehurst, threw herself enthusiastically into Sudeley’s restoration, at the same time forging strong links with the nearby town of Winchcombe.
 It is the results of Emma’s dedication that are so evident in the gardens and exhibitions at Sudeley today.

-Sudeley is now the home of Lady Ashcombe and the Dent-Brocklehursts.
-The family are committed to the continued preservation of the Castle and its treasures and the ongoing restoration and regeneration of the gardens.
+Sudeley Castle & Gardens is now the home of Elizabeth, Lady Ashcombe and her son, daughter and their families.
+The family is committed to the continued preservation of the castle, its treasures and the ongoing restoration and regeneration of the gardens.